KvanttoriOy/ghwh/README.md

-# Gook Server
+# GHWH

 A minimal express server that listens to GitHub webhooks and executes a sequence of commands.

-Run it using `npx gook-server`, or by cloning the repository, building it and running it.
+Run it using `npx ghwh`, or by cloning the repository, building it and running it.

 🚧 This package is in its alpha stage, so don't expect it to work flawlessly.

 ## Quick start `npx`

-The absolute quickest way to run gook-server is by running `npx gook-server` in a folder.
+The absolute quickest way to run the server is by running `npx ghwh` in a folder.
 This way you don't need to install the dependencies and compile the server before launch.
-You can still configure the server by creating a `gook.config.json` file in the folder where you run `npx gook-server`, same as in the [Configuration](#configuration) section.
+You can still configure the server by creating a `ghwh.config.json` file in the folder where you run `npx ghwh`, same as in the [Configuration](#configuration) section.

 ## Configuration